 Our large aroids are characterized by their inflorescences with a spadix bearing small flowers subtended or even surrounded by an enveloping, often colored bract, the spathe.
 The tiny duckweeds (Lemna, Spirodela, and Wolffia) are highly modified and specialized aquatic Araceae, and were treated as their own family, Lemnaceae, in Michigan Flora.
 Mixed collections consisting of members of any or all genera of duckweeds are common, for the plants often grow thoroughly mixed.
 Wolffiella gladiata has been found in northern Ohio and Indiana, and could occur in Michigan.
 It is rootless like Wolffia, but with elongate, curved plant bodies ca. 3–9 mm long.

-1. Plants relatively large (> 10 cm in diameter or long) with clearly differentiated normal leaves and with rhizomes or tubers.
+1. Plants relatively large (> 10 cm in diameter or > 15 cm tall) with clearly differentiated normal leaves and with rhizomes or tubers.

 2. Leaves compound.